Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Background

 \subsection{Groupoid coverings}

-The theory of groupoid coverings is a direct translation of the classical theory of covering spaces (see for instance \cite[Section 10.2]{brown_groupoids}).
-This is important for our key arguments, and we recall the basics here.
+The theory of groupoid coverings is a direct translation of the classical theory of covering spaces (see e.g.\ \cite[Section 10.2]{brown_groupoids}), and we recall the basics here.

-A groupoid $\sG$ is a category in which every morphism is invertible.
+A \textbf{groupoid} $\sG$ is a category in which every morphism is invertible.
 For us, all groupoids are assumed to be connected and small.
 For $x \in \sG$, we let $\sG_x \coloneq \End_\sG(x)$ denote the vertex group of $\sG$ at $x$.
 Up to isomorphism, $\sG_x$ is independent of the choice of $x$.
+We mention here that we will always compose morphisms in categories and groupoids from left to right.

-A functor of groupoids $\mathcal{F}:\tilde{\mathscr{G}} \to \mathscr{G}$ is a groupoid covering if any morphism in $\mathscr{G}$ has a unique lift in the following sense: given $\alpha \in \Hom_{\mathscr{G}}(x,y)$ and $\tilde{x} \in \cF^{-1}(x)$, there exist unique $\tilde{y} \in \tilde{\sG}$ and $\tilde{\alpha} \in \Hom_{\tilde{\mathscr{G}}}(\tilde{x}, \tilde{y})$ such that $\mathcal{F}(\tilde{\alpha})=\alpha$.
-The covering $\cF$ is universal if the vertex group of $\tilde{\sG}$ is trivial.
+A functor of groupoids $\mathcal{F}:\tilde{\mathscr{G}} \to \mathscr{G}$ is a \textbf{groupoid covering} if any morphism in $\mathscr{G}$ has a unique lift in the following sense: given $\alpha \in \Hom_{\mathscr{G}}(x,y)$ and $\tilde{x} \in \cF^{-1}(x)$, there exist unique $\tilde{y} \in \tilde{\sG}$ and $\tilde{\alpha} \in \Hom_{\tilde{\mathscr{G}}}(\tilde{x}, \tilde{y})$ such that $\mathcal{F}(\tilde{\alpha})=\alpha$.
+The covering $\cF$ is \textbf{universal} if the vertex group of $\tilde{\sG}$ is trivial.
 Note that this is equivalent to $\Hom_{\tilde{\sG}}(\tilde{x}, \tilde{y})$ being a singleton for all objects in $\tilde{\sG}$.

-The deck transformation group $\Deck(\cF)$ consists of automorphisms $\varphi :\tilde{\sG} \to \tilde{\sG}$ such that $\cF = \cF\circ \varphi$.
+The \textbf{deck transformation group} $\Deck(\cF)$ consists of automorphisms $\varphi :\tilde{\sG} \to \tilde{\sG}$ such that $\cF = \cF\circ \varphi$.
 (Note here that we require actual equality of functors, and not just isomorphisms.)
-There is a natural action of $\Deck(\cF)$ on the fibers $\cF^{-1}(x)$, and if this action is transitive (for some, hence any, choice of $x$), we say that $\cF$ is a normal cover.
+There is a natural action of $\Deck(\cF)$ on the fibers $\cF^{-1}(x)$, and if this action is transitive (for some, hence any, choice of $x$), we say that $\cF$ is a \textbf{normal cover}.
 In this case, for any $x \in \sG$ and $\tilde{x} \in \cF^{-1}(x)$, we have a morphism $\sG_x \to \Deck(\cF)$ which fits into a short exact sequence